Part 4

 )

-With the new Rollout and AnalysisTemplate we can safely try to deploy any version.
+With the new Rollout and AnalysisTemplate, we can safely try to deploy any version.
 Deploy for v2 is prevented with the Probes we set up.
 Deploy for v3 will automatically roll back when it notices that it has random crashes.
-And v4 will also fail.
-The short 2 minutes to test may still let a version pass.
-With more steps and pauses for analysis and more robust tests we could be more confident in our solution.
-Use kubectl describe ar flaky-update-dep-6d5669dc9f-2-1 to get info for a specific AnalysisRun.
+The v4 will also eventually fail but the short 2 minutes to test may still let a version get deployed.

 Other deployment strategies